willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

 These feature **NVIDIA A100 GPUs, which may be quite a bit faster than the (older generation) V100 GPUs** available elsewhere in Bessemer.

 .. warning::
-   These nodes are being made availble to Bessemer's users on a temporary basis as they will be migrated to the University's new cluster when that comes online in summer 2022.
+   These nodes are being made available to Bessemer's users on a temporary basis as they will be migrated to the University's new cluster when that comes online in summer 2022.